ee09115/conde_simulator/README.md

 Clone this repository into the src folder inside the catkin workspace and compile it.

 ## Running
-Step 1: To launch the simulation world for D1 and D2 challenges run, Fig. 3:
+To launch the simulation world for D1, D2 and D3 challenges run, Fig. 3:

+	roslaunch conde_world spawn_world.launch

+To spawn the robot inside the world run:

+	roslaunch conde_world spawn_robot.launch

+To spawn the obstacles in the world run one of the following commands:

+	roslaunch conde_world spawn_obstacles_v1.launch

-	roslaunch conde_world main.launch
+	roslaunch conde_world spawn_obstacles_v2.launch

-For D3 challenge run one of the following commands:
+For the bay parking challenge with obstacle run one of the following commands:

+	roslaunch conde_world spawn_parking_obstacles_v1.launch

-	roslaunch conde_world main_d3_1.launch
+	roslaunch conde_world spawn_parking_obstacles_v2.launch

+To spawn the traffic signs in the world run:

-	roslaunch conde_world main_d3_2.launch
+	roslaunch conde_world spawn_traffic_sign_panels.launch

-Step 2: To control the signalling panels run, Fig. 4:
+Controlling the signalling panels run, Fig. 4:

 	rosrun gazebo_semaphore gazebo_semaphore_node

+Controlling the traffic signs run:

+	rosrun gazebo_traffic_sign gazebo_traffic_sign_node